The Flaw in Last-Click Attribution: A Guide to Better Measurement

 The Half-Told Story: Even "Smarter" Metrics Fall Short

-Even when you layer in metrics like Conversion Rate (CVR) – (Conversions÷Clicks)×100 – or Cost-Weighted Engagement (CWE) – (Cost÷Conversions) – which offer a slightly deeper insight into intent and efficiency, you're still operating with an incomplete dataset.
-In our skincare example, Google might also boast a superior CVR (11.4%) and CWE (£8.75 or equivalent per conversion), and even a faster Time-to-Impact.
+Even when you layer in metrics like Conversion Rate (CVR) – (Conversions ÷ Clicks) × 100 or Cost-Weighted Engagement (CWE) – (Cost ÷ Conversions) – which offer a slightly deeper insight into intent and efficiency, you're still operating with an incomplete dataset.
+In our skincare example, Google might also boast a superior CVR (11.4%) and CWE (£8.75 or its equivalent per conversion).
 Yet, these traditional metrics still leave massive gaps in understanding the entire customer journey that led to those results.

 What Your Old-School Metrics Are Missing